section-io/varnish-cli-bridge/README.md

 to `varnishadm` via its `-S` argument.

-If left blank the bridge will not send the authentication challenge and so the client should not specify a secret file or value either
+If left blank the bridge will not send the authentication challenge and so the client should not specify a secret file or value either.

 * Listen address: The TCP port and optional interface IP address on which the Varnish CLI Bridge should listen for incoming connections.
 Can be specified